pdfosborne/elsciRL/README.md

 ```
 pip install elsciRL
 ```
-2. Run the demo experiment in a Python shell or as a script
+2. Test the install has worked by running the demo experiment in a Python shell or as a script
 ```python
 from elsciRL import DemoExperiment
 exp = DemoExperiment()